EQUALITY, DIVERSITY AND INCLUSION POLICY

 We are excited to introduce these new measures to support further female participation in our events | 2019 Dragon’s Back Race® finish ©No Limits Photography

-SPECIFIC MEASURES FOR TRANSGENDER PARTICIPATION:
+SPECIFIC MEASURES FOR TRANSGENDER PARTICIPATION

-Ourea Events welcomes participation from Transgender runners – who will be treated with the same respect and dignity as any other participant.
-However, we would encourage any Transgender runner to contact us directly with any specific requirements that may ease their participation in the event.
+We would encourage any Transgender runner to contact us directly with any specific requirements that may ease their participation in the event.

 Regarding the competitive participation of Transgender runners, we have always followed, and continue to follow, the lead from UK Athletics.
 There was a comprehensive update of the UK Athletics Policy following the publication of the World Athletics statement on Transgender and DSD Regulations in March 2023.